Mapping Spotify’s agile organizational culture

 Awesome stuff even over just getting stuff done

 “Hack time:” similar to what Google used to practice, the Swedish company encourages people to spend 10% of their time experimenting.
 Many engineers ‘saved’ their time for several weeks and then created the “Spotify Hack Week.”

-“Fail-Fikas:” Fika is the Swedish word for having coffee and a chat together.
-The employees get together to celebrate failure and to have a retrospective view.
-The conversation uncovers opportunities to learn from past mistakes and new ways of doing things.
+“Fail-Fikas:” Fika is the Swedish word for having a coffee and a chat together.
+The employees get together to celebrate failures and to get a retrospective view.
+The conversation uncovers opportunities to learn from past mistakes and develop new ways of doing things.

 Employees are invited to fix the process, not just the product.
 This promotes everyone to speak up and act.

-One thing I find interesting is the “have the courage to pull the plug.”
-Most companies keep pushing projects forward even if they don’t get any traction.
-Spotify is data-informed: pull the plug when not seeing the results that were expected.
+One thing I find interesting is the “have the courage to pull the plug” attitude.
+Most companies keep pushing projects forward even if they don’t get any traction, while Spotify is data-informed: pull the plug upon not seeing the results that were expected.